 - “No matter how many times you watch it, I think the series will be fun,” says Lomon, who plays Su-hyeok on the show.
 “Even if you watch it once with dubbing, I think watching it in Korean has particular language and cultural aspects you will enjoy, so it would also be great to turn on the subtitles and watch our performance in Korean.
 I hope you watch it many times!”

 Warning: Contains minor spoilers.

-Teenage zombie series “All of Us Are Dead” is the second Korean show to top the streaming charts in Netflix U.S. Its predecessor “Squid Game” first broke that record in September last year, resulting in an online debate in which viewers were pitted against each other as to whether they should watch the show with the voices dubbed over.
+Teenage zombie series “All of Us Are Dead” is the second Korean show to top the streaming charts in Netflix U.S. Its predecessor “Squid Game” first broke that record in September last year, sparking an online debate as to whether viewers should watch the show with the voices dubbed over.

 This time around, the main cast members — much younger and much

 fleshier fresher to Korea’s entertainment industry — weighed in with NextShark and offered a solution so simple yet so effective.

 Once with the show dubbed over and once again in the original language, as per the recommendation of Lomon — the show’s lovestruck teenager Lee Su-Hyeok who takes the promise of “in sickness and in health” to a whole new level.